 Yersiniosis is a disease caused by bacteria called Yersinia.
 Three different species of Yersinia can cause illness in humans.
-These are Y. pestis, which causes plague, and Y. enterocolitica and Y. pseudotuberculosis, both of which cause gastrointestinal illness.
-This fact sheet provides information on the illnesses that are caused by Y. enterocolitica and Y. pseudotuberculosis.
+Y. pestis causes plague and is described in the plague fact sheet.
+Y. enterocolitica and Y. pseudotuberculosis both cause gastrointestinal illness, as described below.

 Who gets yersiniosis?

 Anyone can get yersiniosis, but young children are at a higher risk for the disease.

 - By eating contaminated food, especially raw or undercooked pork products.
 Surfaces can become contaminated with Yersinia when preparing raw pork intestines (chitterlings or chitlins).
 If another food item or hands touch those surfaces and enter someone’s mouth, the person can become infected with the bacteria.

 - Infants can be infected if their caretakers handle contaminated food and then do not wash their hands or food preparation surfaces properly before handling the infant or the infant’s toys, bottles, or pacifiers.

 - By drinking contaminated unpasteurized milk or untreated water.

 - By contact with infected animals.
 Yersinia often live in animals, particularly pigs, and therefore, can be found in pig products.
 In addition to pigs, other animals carry Yersinia, including rodents, rabbits, sheep, cattle, horses, dogs, and cats.
 Usually an animal carrying the Yersinia bacteria is not sick but it can still cause human illness.